How can I install the driver of TX401 on Linux?

 1. Make sure you have all the environment to build standalone kernel module.

-On debian based systems you may do the following:
+On Debian-based systems you may use the following command:

 sudo apt-get install linux-headers-`uname -r` build-essential gawk dkms

-On redhat based systems you may do the following:
+On redhat-based systems you may use the following command:

 sudo yum install kernel-devel-`uname -r` gcc gcc-c++ make gawk dkms